pchaganti/gx-NoA/README.md

 2.  **Building Depth with Dense Layers**: A `dense-spanner` chain analyzes the agents of the preceding layer and spawns a new agent in the next layer, specifically engineered to tackle a tailored challenge.
 3.  **Action**: A user's prompt initiates a cascade of information through the network until the final layer is reached, constituting a full "forward pass" of collaborative inference.

-### The Reflection Pass: Learning, Critiquing, and Evolving Goals
+### The Reflection Pass: Learning Through Evolving Goals

 This is where a QNN truly differs from a simple multi-agent system.
+Instead of simply correcting errors, the network learns by continuously raising the bar.

 1.  **Synthesis and Metrics**: A `synthesis_node` merges the final outputs into a single solution, and a `metrics_node` calculates a perplexity score for the epoch.
-2.  **Dynamic Annealing of Critique**: An `update_critique_prompt` node analyzes the hidden-layer outputs and dynamically rewrites the critique agent's system prompt.
-This global loss function dynamically swaps personas—from a "lazy manager" to a "philosopher king" or a "harsh drill sergeant"—to prevent the network from getting stuck in local minima.
-3.  **The Crossroads of Progress**: A `progress_assessor` node evaluates whether the solution represents "significant progress."
-4.  **Path A: The "Eureka!"
-Path**: If a breakthrough is achieved, a `problem_reframer` node formulates a new, more challenging problem.
-5.  **Path B: The "Refinement" Path**: If not, the `critique_chain` scrutinizes the solution and generates detailed critiques.
+2.  **Problem Re-framing**: The core of the learning loop.
+A `problem_reframer` node analyzes the synthesized solution and formulates a new, more ambitious problem that represents the "next logical step."
+This prevents the network from stagnating and pushes it toward deeper insights.
+3.  **Decomposition of the New Problem**: The newly framed problem is then broken down again into a new set of granular sub-problems.
-6.  **Updating the "Neural" Weights**: This feedback propagates backward, and an `update_agent_prompts_node` modifies each agent's core system prompt for the next cycle.
+4.  **Updating the "Neural" Weights**: This new set of sub-problems is propagated backward through the network.
+An `update_agent_prompts_node` modifies each agent's core system prompt to align with its new, more advanced task for the next epoch.

 ### The Final Harvest Pass: Consolidating Knowledge